adi0709/parim/README.md

     `npm install`
     or
     `npm i`
+5. Make sure to add the start server and test plugin `npm install --save-dev start-server-and-test`

-5. Execute the tests by running the following commands
+6. Execute the tests by running the following commands
     `npm run tests`